 Your conversion rate on your eCommerce website is constantly tracked, so I would like to know if you are sure about its accuracy?
-Sorry, but I have some bad news for you.
-90% of eCommerce sites break their conversion rate metrics every six months since their eCommerce websites are constantly changing, and they have to adjust their conversion rate metrics in order to keep up with these changes.
+No!
+90% of eCommerce sites break their conversion rate metrics every six months since their eCommerce websites are constantly changing.
+They have to adjust their conversion rate metrics in order to keep up with these changes.

 You should get a consultation with someone who offers conversion rate metric auditing as a way to track and improve conversion rates on your eCommerce website.
 A known solution is to hire someone to assist you with tracking and improving your conversion rate on the website.